Naam Shabana: Release

 On April 9, 2017, the film was banned in Pakistan by its Central Board of Film Censors.
 It had been shown in Pakistan starting on March 31, 2017, as long as certain scenes with a terrorism theme were cut.
 One day after an Islamabad theatre showed an uncut version the film was banned from all theatres in the country.

 Reception

 Box office

 The film was produced on a budget of ₹50 crores.
 Its first-day gross was approximately ₹32 crore, and the film finished its first weekend with an estimated gross of ₹70 crores.
-The film was declared a box office failure.
+The film was a decent performer with above average collection.

 Critical response

 Shubhra Gupta of The Indian Express wrote, "What does come as a surprise, however, is just how much of a drag the film is.
 Except for a few stray sequences in which the limber Taapsee Pannu goes after the bad guys, and the ones in which co-star Akshay Kumar moves in to demonstrate how the big boys do it, there is nothing either novel or interesting about the film."